Reward Gaming in Conditional Text Generation: Introduction

-We also review potential fixes (\S\ref{sec:remedies}), including restricting the policy -- e.g., maximum likelihood regularization which is commonly used in recent work including \citet{stiennon2020learning} and \citet{ramamurthy2022reinforcement} -- and fixing the reward itself like iteratively collecting annotations.
-In light of these observations, we would like to bring more attention to reward gaming in the NLG community.
-Leveraging learned metrics during RL is a promising approach to training aligned NLG systems.
-But given that the rewards can only reliably improve generators if the sampled texts are within the distribution of $\mathcal{D}_{\text{reward}}$, extra caution is needed when interpreting the results when training text generators using learned rewards -- quality control or manual inspection is required to ensure good generation quality.
+We also review potential fixes (\S\ref{sec:remedies}), including restricting the policy -- e.g., maximum likelihood regularization which is commonly used in recent work including \citet{stiennon2020learning} and \citet{ramamurthy2022reinforcement} -- and fixing the reward itself like iteratively collecting human annotations.
+In light of these observations, we would like to bring more attention to reward gaming in the context of conditional text generation.
+Leveraging learned metrics during RL is a promising approach to training aligned text generation systems.
+But given that the rewards can only reliably improve generators if the sampled texts are within the distribution of $\mathcal{D}_{\text{reward}}$, \emph{extra caution is needed when interpreting the results when training text generators using learned rewards -- quality control or manual inspection is required to ensure good generation quality.}